St. Theresa Catholic Secondary School: Facilities

-St. Theresa is equipped with a wide range of athletic facilities, including a gymnasium, an outdoor track, and a workout facility.
-Additionally, its proximity to the CAA Arena and Wally Dever Arena supports the school's Canadian Hockey Skills Academy classes.
+St. Theresa is equipped with a wide range of athletic facilities.
+These include an upgraded workout facility, a newly resurfaced outdoor track, two soccer/rugby fields, and a gymnasium.
+The school property also includes a dedicated walkway to the Quinte Sports and Wellness Centre as well as the CAA Arena and Wally Dever Arena, which provides students with access to further sports facilities and supports the school's Canadian Hockey Skills Academy classes.

-The school property includes two soccer fields and a walkway to the Quinte Sports and Wellness Centre parking lot, provides students with access to further sports facilities.

 To accommodate the growing student population, a new wing was constructed and officially opened during the 2005 school year.
 This expansion included a new art studio, updated office spaces, and a dedicated life skills room.

-St. Theresa also has a number of off-campus classrooms that it shares with Sir James Whitney School, where welding, mechanics, cosmetology and construction programs are taught.
+St. Theresa also has several off-campus classrooms that it shares with Sir James Whitney School, where welding, mechanics, cosmetology and construction programs are taught.

 Athletics

+St. Theresa Catholic Secondary School maintains an interscholastic athletics program affiliated with the Central Ontario Secondary Schools Association (COSSA) and the Ontario Federation of School Athletic Associations (OFSAA).
+Teams are organized by gender, grade level (junior for grades 9–10, senior for grades 11–12, and varsity), and season, with offerings contingent upon student interest and coaching availability.
+Participation requirements include enrollment in a minimum of three credit-bearing courses and adherence to OFSAA transfer policies.

 St. Theresa Catholic Secondary School offers a range of sports for students, including curling, hockey, soccer, rugby, golf, swimming, alpine and downhill skiing, cross-country running, track and field, ultimate frisbee, basketball, baseball, volleyball, badminton, and tennis.